seamonstr/seamonstr.github.io/_posts/2022-11-09-Angular-first-steps.md

 ## Two-way binding

-In two-way binding, the zen is that we're binding a named attribute on an element to a value provided externally to that element.
+In two-way binding, we're binding a named attribute on an element to a value provided externally to that element.
+"Element", in this case, refers to any DOM element - a standard one, or a custom one that we implement in Angular.

 For this to work, Angular requires that if the element has an attribute named (for example) `val`, then it will also have an event named `valChange`.
 [Docs on how to write attributes to fit this pattern are here.](https://angular.io/guide/two-way-binding) Spoiler: you use `Input` and `Output` decorators to tag values and emitters in the class.

 If the element follows this pattern, then you can do the following to have MyCustomElement continuously updated as the value changes, and have the value update as MyCustomElement changes it.